Bridging the Pose-Semantic Gap: A Cascade Framework for Text-Based Person Anomaly Search: Related Work

 \subsection{Synergizing Structure and Semantics.}

 Integrating structural priors with semantic reasoning is a growing direction for disambiguating complex human behaviors.
 Pose-guided methods~\cite{jing2020pose, zhu2021dssl} utilize keypoints to improve feature alignment. \textit{However}, pose information alone remains ambiguous; distinct actions like \textit{falling} and \textit{push-ups} share identical skeletal geometries, leading to false positives when semantic context is absent.
 On the other hand, MLLMs demonstrate superior capabilities in semantic reasoning and visual entailment.
 While some studies utilize MLLMs for synthetic data generation~\cite{yang2023towards, xie2025chat} or auxiliary supervision~\cite{tan2024harnessing}, directly deploying them for large-scale retrieval is computationally prohibitive due to high inference latency.
+Furthermore, ensuring accurate spatiotemporal reasoning with large vision-language models requires careful mitigation of structural hallucinations, a challenge recently addressed through progressive training strategies in complex embodied scenarios~\cite{yang2026progressive}.
 Recent advancements have sought to alleviate these bottlenecks and enhance the reliability of large vision-language models in cross-modal retrieval through uncertainty-aware inference~\cite{gong2026towards}.
 Despite these efforts, existing pipelines often employ simple re-ranking strategies without explicitly modeling the structure-semantic discrepancy.
 In contrast, our Structure-Semantic Decoupled Cascade (SSDC) Framework uniquely synergizes these paradigms.
 We utilize a lightweight pose-aware model for efficient {Coarse Retrieval} and employ a specialized {Detective Agent} for {Semantic Verification}.
 This decoupled design effectively bridges the Pose-Semantic Gap, achieving a superior balance between retrieval accuracy and efficiency~\cite{xie2026conquer, xie2026hvd, xie2026delving}.